Do Catfish Have Bones?

 Anatomy of Catfish

 Before we dive into whether catfish have bones or not, it’s essential to understand their anatomy.
-Catfish are a type of freshwater fish found in rivers, lakes, and streams worldwide.

 They are characterized by their whisker-like barbels, which they use to navigate and locate prey.
+Catfish also have a flattened head and a streamlined body, making them excellent swimmers.

 The short answer is yes, catfish have bones.
 However, their bones are much smaller and more delicate compared to other fish.
+These bones are embedded within the fish’s skin and muscles, making them hard to see and feel.

 If you’ve ever eaten catfish, you might have noticed small, needle-like bones that are difficult to remove.
 These bones are known as “intermuscular bones” or “pin bones.”